 - From the junction to Buscalan, trek for 1 hour to reach the village

 Mandatory to have a guide before you can trek to the village.
 You can ask some locals where to find a guide once you arrived at the junction.
 1 guide is required for a maximum of 5 people.
 But it is advisable to book a guide in advance.
-We are just lucky to find villager at the junction to be our guide.
+We are just lucky to find a villager at the junction to be our guide.

 After the one hour trek, we reached the village and proceed to the registration and pay for the registration fees.
-Then we proceed to our homestay and take rest.
+Then we proceed to our homestay and take a rest.

 Due to that, there are lots of tourists on that day, we have decided to ask someone to do the tattooing on us at night.
-We have tight schedule and will leave before lunch on the next day to catch the jeep back to Bontoc.
+We have a tight schedule and will leave before lunch on the next day to catch the jeep back to Bontoc.

 The tattoo I ask to put is “Traveler” at night and “Sun and Moon” early in the morning.

 Lining up to get the signature tattoo from the Legendary Apo Whang-od is like a bit of luck.
 Especially if there are lots of tourists.
 Thanks to our guide that she arrange our session with Apo Whang-od.

 After each session with the Apo Whang-od, we have the opportunity to take photos with her. 🙂